lirralirra/Module21_deep-learning-challenge/README.md

 The target model accuracy was set at 75%.

-The achieved accuracy was approximately 72%, falling slightly short of the goal.
+The achieved accuracy was approximately 72.43% (my_model.h5), falling slightly short of the goal.

 ### Steps to Improve Performance:

-Adjusted the number of neurons and layers to balance complexity and overfitting.
+Increase the number of neurons and layers to balance complexity and overfitting.

 Tested different batch sizes (e.g., 32, 64) and epochs (e.g., 50, 100, 200).

-Applied dropout regularization to reduce overfitting.

-Normalized input data to improve convergence.

-Explored additional feature engineering by grouping certain categories.
+Drop extreme imbalance features : SPECIAL_CONSIDERATIONS, STATUS

+Creating more bins for rare occurrences in columns: APPLICATION_TYPE,CLASSIFICATION

+Binning and transform skew feature : ASK_AMT

+The optimisation model achieved accuracy was approximately 72.38% (my_model_optimisation.h5), still falling slightly short of the goal.

+### Summary

+The deep learning model provided reasonable accuracy (72%), indicating its potential for predicting successful funding applications.
+However, it fell slightly short of the target performance.
+Based on the results, alternative approaches could be explored to enhance predictive accuracy.

+Recommendation for Alternative Model:

+A random forest classifier or gradient boosting machine (e.g., XGBoost) could be used.
+These models often perform well with structured data and provide feature importance insights.

+Rationale: Tree-based models handle categorical data and non-linear relationships effectively and might achieve higher accuracy without extensive preprocessing.

+This analysis demonstrates the potential of machine learning to improve decision-making in funding allocation but suggests further optimization or alternative modeling techniques to achieve optimal results.